 Nor does it matter what skin color you have in all the hues that are out there.
 Or what religion you have or what your philosphy of life is.
 Or your profession or your income (although a high income can bring you pretty far) or social status, etcetera.
 You get the point.

 But how shall we remind ourselves?
 I’m thinking of this expression ‘When the going gets tough, the tough gets going’.
 It seems we have to fasten our seatbelts, pray once more for the best possible outcome, and embark on our new journey.

 But how can we stay confident under such difficult circumstances?
-We can either act with small or huge gestures, whatever we are willing to do and can do.
-It’s us realizing we all have to contribute something, no matter how small the act.
-All together we’ve got to reach that global tipping point.
+Probably we can either act with small or huge gestures, whatever we are willing to do and can do?
+Is it us realizing we all have to contribute something, no matter how small the act?
+I suppose all together we’ve got to reach that global tipping point.

-Now when vast areas of land are as bare as they have become due to the fires, covered with a black layer of ashes, how can we clean it up?
+Now when vast areas of land have become bare due to forest fires, covered with a black layer of ashes, how can we clean it up?
 First it might be important to realise that the ashes from primeval burned forests contain (almost) no chemicals.
 But the ashes from burned villages and cities do, and probably a whole lot of them.

 sweet chestnut tree

 There are an estimated 80.000 chemical compounds dispersed in our oceans, and me thinking it must come from somehwere.
 Has God been doing this to us?
 Or WHO did this?
 Who created those chemicals, who bought it, and who used it?
 Mmm.
 Nevermind.